-The Italian Registry is administrated by ISPRA (former APAT) under the supervision of the national Competent Authority for the implementation of the European directive 2003/87/CE, jointly established by the Ministry for Environment, Land and Sea and the Ministry for Economic Development.
-ISPRA, as Registry Administrator, is responsible for the management and functioning of the Registry, including Kyoto protocol obligations.

-The contact person is: Mr Riccardo Liburdi
+Competent Authority for the implementation of directive 2003/87/CE, jointly established by the Ministry for Environment, Land and Sea and the Ministry for Economic Development.
+ISPRA, as Registry Administrator, becomes responsible for the management and functioning of the Registry, including Kyoto Protocol obligations.
+The reference person is Mr Riccardo Liburdi.